 exchanges, the consolidated financial statements have been prepared by

-the Company in accordance with the applicable Accounting Standards
+the company in accordance with the applicable Accounting Standards.

-part of the Annual Report.
+Report form part of the Annual Report.

-The consolidated net profit of the Company and its subsidiaries
+The consolidated net profit of the company and its subsidiaries

-31st December, 2013 as compared to '' 1294.57 crores on a standalone
+31st December, 2014 as compared to Rs.
+1496.36 crores on a standalone

 28. EQUAL OPPORTUNITY EMPLOYER

-The Company has always provided a congenial atmosphere for work to all
+The company has always provided a congenial atmosphere for work to all

 29. AWARDS AND ACCOLADES